Detecting socket leaks with eBPF

 We can dig into kernel internals to investigate difficult problems with which programs built on top of traditional kernel-user space interfaces cannot help.
 Linux is famous for, amongst other things, interface stability.
 This comes at a cost, which often exceeds the benefit of adding syscalls for narrow use cases.
 Kernel developers do not have to design, engineer and support new interfaces to expose powerful functionality to a very small percentage of users.

-The Solaris devotees will stop constantly one-upping you with “Solaris did this first”, “Solaris did that in the 17th century”, “DTrace can fix a broken heart”, and “There is a flag you can pass to ioctl on Solaris that makes you impervious to gunfire.”
+My Solaris-enthusiast friends will stop pitying me, and instead remind me that “Solaris did this first”, “Solaris did that in the 17th century”, “DTrace can fix a broken heart”, and “There is a flag you can pass to ioctl on Solaris that makes you impervious to gunfire.”

 As I mentioned earlier, the kernel’s implementation of IPV4 is quite accessible, so finding the perfect function to probe was quite straightforward.
 The function has the following, self-explanatory signature: